PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 07:32:52
+Last updated: 2024-04-08 07:33:25
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut